perfsonar/docs/_sources/config_pscheduler_limits.txt

   if the run's time range overlaps the specified range but does not fall completely within it.

-Note that this limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.
+Note that limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.